Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

-The pencil with limit circles at the origin and in the infinite point gives circles the polar conic is the circle defining the family the circles of the family enveloping the cyclic as shown on the left in Figure \ref{123}.
+{\bf 1.
+Polar conic plane does not cut Darboux quadric, hyperbolic pencil.} The pencil with limit circles at the origin and in the infinite point gives circles $x^2+y^2=v$, the polar conic is the circle $ X_0^2 + Y_0^2+4cX_0Z_0 =0$, $ U_0=0$, $ c> 0$, defining the family